thma/FPvsOO/README.md

 > In object-oriented and functional programming,  an immutable object (unchangeable object) is an object whose **state
 > cannot be modified after it is created**. [...]
 >
-> In imperative programming, values held in program **variables whose content never changes are known as constants** to
-> differentiate them from variables that could be altered during execution.
->
 > [Quoted from Wikipedia](https://en.wikipedia.org/wiki/Immutable_object)

 ## There is no FP vs OOP

-Uncle Bob continues his arguments like follows:
+After this dense characterization of the two programming paradigms Uncle Bob continues his arguments like follows:

-The two concepts of Polymorphism and Referential transparency are orthogonal.
+The concepts of Polymorphism and Referential Transparency are orthogonal.
 You can have Polymorphism without Referential Transparency – and vice versa.

 But orthogonality does not imply that both concepts are mutually exclusive.
-It is possible to have languages that support both dynamic polymorphism and referential transparency.
+It is possible to have languages that support both Dynamic Polymorphism and Referential Transparency.
-It is not only possible, but even desirable to have both concepts supported.
+It is not only possible, but even desirable to combine both concepts.

 1. Dynamic Polymorphism is desirable as it allows building strongly decoupled designs.